Welcome to UMD

 Email Support

-Contact us at: eit-help@umd.edu -- we monitor our email line during our regular business hours, and make a best effort to respond to new emails within 1 hour during daily operations.
+Contact us at eit-help@umd.edu.
+We monitor email during regular business hours and make a best effort to respond to new emails within 1 hour during daily operations.

 Chat Support